pyeventsourcing/eventsourcing/docs/topics/introduction.rst

     application.add_trick(dog_id, 'fetch ball')

-Access the state of the application by calling query methods.
+Access the state of the application by calling the application's query methods.

 .. code-block:: python